Sobhan-Akhavan/elasticsearch-query/2 - Managing Documents/crud.md

   "in_stock": 4
 }
 ```
-#### Note: If the document exists with the provided ID, it will be replaced.
+Note: If the document exists with the provided ID, it will be replaced.

 ## Updating Documents

 ### Simple Update

-Updating an existing field and adding a new field:

 ```
 POST /products/_update/100